-- 1 point: Show your box-and-pointer diagram of the geomSeries list (in the original buggy version). - point: Show that your toString method makes it possible for you to print a complete list from within the debugger.
-Say what other debugger command can give you the same information without calling toString. points: Show that your debugged program is producing the right answer.
+1 point: Show that your toString method makes it possible for you to print a complete list from within the debugger.
+Say what other debugger command can give you the same information without calling toString.
+2 points: Show that your debugged program is producing the right answer.
+Postscript Now use the debugger to find the source of the bugs in your project.

-Postscript

-Now use the debugger to find the source of the bugs in your project.
 Although it takes some effort to learn to use a debugger, it will save you a lot of time this semester if you get accustomed to using it now.